 Soprano Adriana Ruiz studied voice and choral conducting at the Conservatorio Esteban Salas in Santiago de Cuba.
-Adriana was part of Orfeón Santiago directed by Electo Silva, recording as soloist and lead soprano, as well as touring Europe and the Caribbean.
-In 2018, she was named an Early Music America Emerging Artist, to represent “the best of the emerging early music talent from a large pool of applicants.”
+Adriana was part of Orfeón Santiago, directed by Electo Silva, recording as a soloist and lead soprano and touring Europe and the Caribbean.
+In 2018, she was named an Early Music America Emerging Artist to represent “the best of the emerging early music talent from a large pool of applicants.”
 She then performed in the Emerging Artist Showcase at the prestigious Bloomington Early Music Festival.
 She recently appeared as soloist and ensemble member with the award-winning Apollo’s Fire in New York, Cleveland, and Chicago, gave a recital of Spanish Renaissance songs with guitarist Jason Yoshida on the new Vocal Artist Management Virtual Recital Series, and performed at the Bach at Noon series of the Bach Collegium San Diego.
-Adriana is now pursuing a master’s degree in Historical Performance at Boston University.
+Adriana is pursuing a master’s degree in Historical Performance at Boston University.

-Mezzo-soprano Daniela Tosic, praised for her “burnished and warm sound” (Boston Musical Intelligencer) and “dark, lustrous voice” (Boston Classical Review), is a soloist and a chamber musician who specializes in early, contemporary, and world music repertories.
+Mezzo-soprano Daniela Tosic, praised for her “burnished and warm sound” (Boston Musical Intelligencer) and “dark, lustrous voice” (Boston Classical Review), is a soloist and a chamber musician who specializes in early, contemporary, and world music repertoires.
 She has performed in concerts throughout the U.S., Europe, and South America.
-Daniela is a founding member of the internationally renowned vocal ensemble Tapestry, winners of the Echo Klassik and Chamber Music America Recording of the Year awards.
+Daniela is a founding member of the internationally renowned vocal ensemble Tapestry, winner of the Echo Klassik and Chamber Music America Recording of the Year awards.
 The trademark of the ensemble is combining medieval repertory and contemporary compositions in bold, conceptual programming.
 Tapestry has premiered numerous contemporary pieces, including Steve Reich’s Tehillim with the Colorado Symphony and Cabrillo Festival Orchestra, conducted by Marin Alsop.
-Daniela appears regularly with La Donna Musicale, an ensemble that focuses on women composers’ repertory, Rumbarroco (Latin-Baroque), and Syldason, a marimba-voice duo.
+Daniela regularly appears with La Donna Musicale, an ensemble focusing on women composers’ repertory, Rumbarroco (Latin-Baroque), and Syldason, a marimba-voice duo.
 Daniela recorded for Telarc, MDG, Kalan, Boston Revels, and several independent labels.

-Julia Connor, violinist and fiddler has a wide-ranging musical voice, performing everything from baroque music on period instruments, to fiddle music from Ireland to new works by living composers.
-Julia is a founding member of both the Berwick Fiddle Consort, which performs historical fiddle music from the British Isles and Canada on period instruments and the violin and piano duo Room to Spare, which composes and performs original groove based new music.
+Julia Connor, violinist and fiddler, has a wide-ranging musical voice, performing everything from baroque music on period instruments to fiddle tunes from Ireland to new works by living composers.
+Julia is a founding member of both the Berwick Fiddle Consort, which performs historical fiddle music from the British Isles and Canada on period instruments and the violin and piano duo Room to Spare, which composes and performs original groove-based new music.
 Julia performs regularly on baroque violin, fiddle, and modern violin in the Boston area.
-Her solo playing has been featured in the Society for Historically Informed Performance (SoHIP) summer concert series (Boston), Kings Chapel Concert series (Boston), the Music by Women Festival (MS), and ClareFM radio (Ireland).
+Her solo playing has been featured in the Society for Historically Informed Performance (SoHIP) summer concert series (Boston), the Kings Chapel Concert series (Boston), the Music by Women Festival (MS), and ClareFM radio (Ireland).
 She has been an artist-in-residence at Avaloch Farm (Boscawen, NH) and PLAYA (Summer Lake, OR).
 Julia holds a Master’s degree with honors from the New England Conservatory and is a graduate of the Oberlin College and Conservatory, where she earned degrees with high honors in violin performance and Hispanic studies.